New research suggests an increase in cerebrospinal fluid may be present in a high percentage of children with autism.

 However, the disorder can present in subjective ways, so an objective measurement could help diagnose children even younger.

-Autism spectrum disorder affects about 1 in 59 children, estimates the Centers for Disease Control and Prevention’s Autism and Developmental Disabilities Monitoring Network.
+Autism spectrum disorder affects about , estimates the Centers for Disease Control and Prevention’s Autism and Developmental Disabilities Monitoring Network.

 Earlier this year, researchers at Stanford University published research that concluded that low levels of the hormone vasopressin in a child’s cerebrospinal fluid could help researchers predict a child’s chance of developing autism.